 That is not a problem at all.
 If you’re looking to keep these kind of details private, and only let your attendees know via email closer to the date these kinds of details, just make a note of this on the registration form.
 We wont reveal anything you don’t want to make public!

-The Ballarat Pride 2024 program will be released on May 1st.
+The Ballarat Pride program is released early May each year.
 This gives people a month to see what’s on and plan accordingly.

 If you have any further queries, please reach out to the City of Ballarat at pride@ballarat.vic.gov.au

-The Ballarat Pride Month website is a free resource for people looking for information about Pride Month (June) events in and around Ballarat.
+The Ballarat Pride website is a free resource for people looking for information about City of Ballarat supported LGBTIQA+ events in and around Ballarat.

 The website is hosted by the City of Ballarat and supported by the LGBTIQA+ Advisory Committee.